Supervised Professional Practice

 The healthcare coding certificate requires one supervised professional practice - HIM 283 Healthcare: Coding Experience.
 This is a 40-hour experience scheduled in an acute care hospital.

-In the HIT curriculum, the first technical supervised professional practice - HIM 285 (1-2 credits depending on your catalog year) - is an 80 hour (2 week) experience in an acute care facility less than one hundred beds.
-The second technical supervised professional practice - HIM 286 (1 credit) - is a 40 hour (1 week) experience completed in a non-traditional setting.
-The final technical supervised professional practice - HIM 287 (2-3 credits depending on your catalog year) - is a 120 hour (3 week) experience completed in an a acute care facility over one hundred beds.
+In the HIT curriculum, the first technical supervised professional practice - HIM 285 (1-2 credits depending on your catalog year) - is a 40-80 hour (1-2 week) experience commonly completed in an acute care facility less than one hundred beds.
+The second technical supervised professional practice - HIM 286 (1 credit) - is a 40 hour (1 week) experience usually completed in a non-traditional setting.
+The final technical supervised professional practice - HIM 287 (2-3 credits depending on your catalog year) - is a 80-120 hour (2-3 week) experience usually completed in an a acute care facility over one hundred beds.

 The student must be in good academic standing to be allowed to perform a supervised professional practice.
 Supervised professional practices are graded on a credit/no-credit basis.
 The site supervisor will perform a written evaluation regarding the students knowledge, skills, attitude etc. The student's credit/no-credit status will be based upon this evaluation AND the completed reports the student turns into the Clinical Coordinator.

-Supervised professional practices are field experiences and are NOT distance (internet) courses.
-Resident/non-resident tuition and fees will apply to these credits.
+The HIM 283, HIM 285, HIM 286, HIM 287 and HIM 485 supervised professional practices are NOT distance (internet) courses.
+They are considered state-support courses and the tuition rate for these are figured at either the “Resident” or “Non-resident” rate.
+Be aware that there are fees attached to the courses figured at the “Resident” and “Non-resident” rate.
+The internet courses do not have fees attached to them.
 Students will be assessed a professional liability fee for the supervised professional practices, and may be required to complete specific requirements requested by the healthcare facility, such as specified immunizations, criminal background check, etc. All expenses related to these requirements are the responsibility of the student.
 This information will be provided to the student prior to assigning the student to the facility.

 All supervised professional practice arrangements are coordinated by the Clinical Coordinator.
 For the most part, students are placed on a first come, first served basis.
 Due to Federal regulations, a secondary review may be required for supervised professional practices outside the state of South Dakota.
 Students are asked to submit requests early to allow for additional processing time.